Maya Jama, the effervescent star bringing a fresh burst of sun to Love Island

 Jama is returning to our screens for her second series as the host of ‘Love Island’

-Love Island is returning to our screens this June, with Maya Jama back at the helm for her second series as the dating show’s host.
+Love Island is back, with Maya Jama returning to the helm for her second series as the dating show’s host.

 In October, it was announced that Jama was taking over from Laura Whitmore as the new presenter of Love Island, getting her start in the 2023 winter series in South Africa.